cpx2017/MyPort-Open-Source/README.md

 3) Minimum: Visual Studio 2010 or better
 4) Reccommendation: Visual Studio 2015 Community or better
 Notes: You can use Visual Studio Code to view code also.
+---
+Remark
+1. Please don't be deleted credit footer which required "colorlib".
+2. Whole of this project can be use education purpose.
+Please don't to sell or commercial used.